nicolewallace09/work-day-scheduler/README.md

 ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

 ## Description
-This application uses third-party API and JavaScript to create a calender-style scheduler.
+This application uses third-party API and JavaScript to create a calendar-style scheduler allowing users to save events for each hour of the day.
+This app will run in the browser and feature dynamically updated HTML and CSS by using jQuery.

 ## Table of Contents
 * [Installation](#installation)